 The houses are shared accommodation so all residents must be able to live with other people.
 Either 2 or 3 bedroom houses are sought to ensure affordability for residents.
 Each resident will still have their 1:1 support worker but live in the house with others.

 Coordination of Supports

 INTERNATIONAL DAY OF DISABILITY 2019 – UDC IN THE COMMUNITY

 United Disability Care team with Hit 90.9 in Broadbeach, QLD meeting the community

 A beautiful day in Broadbeach, Gold Coast on December 3rd 2019 for the International Day of People with Disability (#IDPWD).
 Our team was out meeting the community and raising awareness for IDPWD and offering a free coffee.
 Pictured left – our General Manager, CEO, Client Services Manager and Office Manager pictured here with our 90.9 Hit! radio staff.
 We set up the the tents, the games and then the coffee cart arrived to provide free coffees to the community as we had some friendly chats with some wonderful locals.

 THE iFLY EXPERIENCE FOR PEOPLE WITH DISABILITY

 United Disability Care sponsored over 45 flyers with disability to experience indoor skydiving as it is an all abilities activity.
-Channel 7 News joined us at iFLY to do a story for the 6 pm news.
+Channel 7 News joined us at iFLY to do a story for the 6 pm news in November 2019.